gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 - hapten: only antigenicity, no immunogenicity
 - complete antigen: both

-Another thing is the so-called "carrier effect": when a hapten is attached to a larger molecule (e.g. a protein), it can induce a secondary, stronger immune response, if the animal has been primed with the same hapten conjugated to another carrier protein.
+Another thing is the so-called "carrier effect": when a hapten is attached to a larger molecule (e.g. a protein), it can induce a secondary, stronger immune response, if the animal has been primed (致敏) with the same hapten conjugated to another carrier protein.

 ### Immunogenicity: influencing factors